thoughtspot/thoughtspot.github.io/_admin/worksheets/about-worksheets.md

 4. Choose the [worksheet join rule](progressive-joins.html#).

 5. Select the columns to include.

+    {% include note.html content="ThoughtSpot supports multiple join paths for worksheets.
+For example, you may have a fact table joined to a dimension table more than once.
+When adding attribute columns from that dimension table to your worksheet, ThoughtSpot prompts you to choose which join path you would like to use for that column.
+To use multiple join paths, select that attribute again, modify the name, and choose the other join path when ThoughtSpot prompts you to select one." %}

 6. Optionally [modify the join types](mod-ws-internal-joins.html#) within the worksheet.